jack23247/adcd-makedist/README.md

 ### Supported OSes

-The script has been developed and tested on Ubuntu and Fedora Linux, and should work on any distribution that has `bash` and `hercules` without issues.
-I plan to make it `sh`-compatible in the future to allow it to run on more OSes.
+The script has been developed and tested on `bash` under Ubuntu and Fedora Linux, and should work on any distribution that has `bash` and `hercules` without issues.

 ### Dependencies